ibLeDy/timezone-converter/README.md

 resources are the usual webpages that only show _one_ hour at a time, which is pretty inconvenient.

-With this script you can quickly compare a full day of your timezone against foreign ones.
+With this package you can quickly compare a full day of your timezone against foreign ones.

 ## Installation